sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation/index.rst

    :alt: Databricks
    :width: 90%

-Configure the Uploaded Library in Fire Insights
+Configure the Uploaded Library in Sparkflows
 ------------------------------------

-Configure the path of the uploaded fire python wheel package file & workflowexecutedatabricks.py under ``databricks.pythonFile`` & ``databricks.pythonPackages`` respectively in Fire Insights.
+Configure the path of the uploaded fire python wheel package file & workflowexecutedatabricks.py under ``databricks.pythonFile`` & ``databricks.pythonPackages`` respectively in Sparkflows.

 It can be two source either ``DBFS`` or ``S3`` path.